 WIIFM-What's in it for me?

-The two-year NC AHEC Scholars Program includes 40 hours of didactics and 40 hours of clinical work each year.
+The Greensboro AHEC Scholars Program will meet six times a year totaling 40 hours of didactic teaching.
+Forty hours of clinical work will need to be scheduled on a rolling basis as your academic schedule permits.
 Selected applicants to participate in the program will receive a stipend subject to academic or institutional approval.
 Upon completion of the program, NC AHEC Scholars receive AHEC Community Health Scholar certification, setting them apart from other students in an increasingly competitive environment.

 You will cultivate a number of professional skills including but not limited to: